Tronchetto di Natale

 For the sponge:

 Using a whisk, beat eggs with sugar and vanilla in a bowl until the mixture is fluffy and soft.
-Sift in the flour and incorporate in the mixture with the utmost care not to get the air out.
+Sift in the flour and potato starch, and incorporate in the mixture with the utmost care not to get the air out.

 Place the mixture on a sheet of baking paper and, with the aid of a spatula, spread the it on the whole sheet.
 Bake for 20 minutes in a preheat oven at 190 ° C. Let it cool down before using it to make the “tronchetto”.